pshrest001/Week-7-and-8-Codepath/README.md

      - <img src='praveena1.gif' title='XSS' width='' alt='' />
   - [x] Steps to recreate:
         i.
-Post the text to comment : Link 1
+Post the text to comment : Link 1 ii.
+After the approval of the comment, you can see the execution of the code
   - [ ] Affected source code:
     - [Link 1]
 1. (Required) Vulnerability Name or ID